Deck Posts Overview: Benefits and tools

 Set the saw to cut 3/8 in. deep.
 Readjust the position of the collar and cut a decorative groove around the post.
 Move the collar another 1/8 in. and saw again to make a wider groove.

 Photos 1 – 3 show one way to cut a decorative post top using a simple wood collar as a guide for the saw.
 Make the collar by cutting two pieces of 1×6 about 1/32 in. longer than the post width and two more pieces 1-1/2 in. longer than this.
 Screw the pieces together to form a snug-fitting collar.
-Slide the collar over the 4×4 and secure it with two screws on opposite sides to hold it in place.
+Slide the collar over the 4×4 deck post and secure it with two screws on opposite sides to hold it in place.
 The holes left from the screws will swell shut and become nearly invisible with time.
-Practice various patterns on a scrap 4×4 and keep track of all the collar locations by marking the post before you reposition the collar.
+Practice various patterns on a scrap 4×4 deck post and keep track of all the collar locations by marking the post before you reposition the collar.
 When you have a design you like, simply transfer these marks to each post to duplicate the cuts.

 In Photo 1, we show cutting the 45-degree angles on the post top before cutting the post to length.
 The extra post length supports the bed of the saw, making it easier to cut accurate angles.